transcend-io/examples/README.md

 # examples

-Some examples of how to integrate with transcend in various languages.
+Some examples of how to integrate with Transcend in various languages.
 See [our documentation](https://docs.transcend.io/) for further information.

 ## What are these examples

-These examples are meant to show you what the integration will look like when you connect your internal systems to transcend.
+These examples are meant to show you what the integration will look like when you connect your internal systems to Transcend.

 Each language has an example of how to:

-- Verify a webhook that is sent from transcend ([docs](https://docs.transcend.io/docs/receiving-webhooks))
+- Verify a webhook that is sent from Transcend ([docs](https://docs.transcend.io/docs/receiving-webhooks))
 - How to perform identity enrichment by responding to a webhook ([docs](https://docs.transcend.io/docs/identity-enrichment))
 - How to respond to ACCESS/ERASURE and other DSR webhooks ([docs](https://docs.transcend.io/docs/responding-to-dsrs))